sunyatin/qna/README.md

 	requirements_R.txt	# library requirements for R
 ```

-Note that all relevant information can be found in the README files of each respective directory.
+**Note that more information can be found in the README files of each respective directory. **

 The `archives/` directory contains the [`demes`](https://popsim-consortium.github.io/demes-spec-docs/main/introduction.html)-formatted histories, observed statistics.

 > The `general.sh` file contains the full pipeline to simulate genetic data (incl. aDNA) and to compute genetic summary statistics.
 If you want to re-run the pipeline from scratch, you must perform the run selection analysis (within `analyses.R`) after simulating the *n* data from the  parameter prior distributions (see the first entry of the `general.sh` script).